GingaaBread/Pipp/src/main/resources/help/Errors.md

 The compiler uses the following path to windows fonts: C:\Windows\Fonts.
 Check if the specified font name exists at that path, and install it if it does not exist.
 Also make sure that it is a .ttf file and that the compiler has read access to the font folder.
 Make sure the font name is spelt exactly like in the font folder and only uses a single
-@ prefix to indicate that it is a windows font.
+@ prefix to indicate that it is a "windows"-font.

 ### 328